Vulnerable Persons Safeguarding Policy

 - Referral rewards may be declined where a vulnerable person appears pressured or exploited.

-We do not claim to be NDIS-approved or government-endorsed unless expressly and lawfully stated in writing.
-Customers using funding must confirm their own eligibility and claim process.
+We do not claim to be an NDIS registered provider, aged care provider, care-service provider, NDIS-approved provider or government-endorsed provider unless expressly and lawfully stated in writing.
+Customers, support workers, carers and organisations using funding must confirm their own eligibility, authority, consent and claim process.

 7. Privacy and sensitive information